karpathy/llama2.c/README.md

 `-Ofast` Run additional optimizations which may break compliance with the C/IEEE specifications, in addition to `-O3`.
 See [the GCC docs](https://gcc.gnu.org/onlinedocs/gcc/Optimize-Options.html) for more information.

-`-ffast-math` breaks IEEE compliance, e.g. allowing reordering of operations, disables a bunch of checks for e.g. NaNs (assuming they don't happen), enables reciprocal approximations, disables signed zero, etc. However, there is a good reason to be suspicious of this setting, one good writeup is here: ["Beware of fast-math"](https://simonbyrne.github.io/notes/fastmath/).

-`-funsafe-math-optimizations` a more limited form of -ffast-math, that still breaks IEEE compliance but doesn't have all of the numeric/error handling changes from `-ffasth-math`.
-See [the GCC docs](https://gcc.gnu.org/wiki/FloatingPointMath) for more information.

 `-march=native` Compile the program to use the architecture of the machine you're compiling on rather than a more generic CPU.
 This may enable additional optimizations and hardware-specific tuning such as improved vector instructions/width.

-Putting a few of these together, the fastest throughput I saw so far on my MacBook Air (M1) is with:
+The fastest throughput I saw so far on my MacBook Air (M1) is with:

 ```bash
 gcc -Ofast -o run run.c -lm
 ```

-Also, I saw someone report higher throughput replacing `gcc` with `clang`.
+You can also experiment with replacing `gcc` with `clang`.

-**OpenMP** Big improvements can also be achieved by compiling with OpenMP, which "activates" the `#pragma omp parallel for` inside the matmul.
+**OpenMP** Big improvements can also be achieved by compiling with OpenMP, which "activates" the `#pragma omp parallel for` inside the matmul and attention.
 You can compile e.g. like so:

 ```bash
 clang -Ofast -fopenmp -march=native run.c  -lm  -o run
 ```

-(I believe you can swap clang/gcc, and may try to leave out -march=native).
-Then when you run inference, make sure to use OpenMP flags to set the number of threads, e.g.:
+You can try swapping clang/gcc, and may try to leave out -march=native.
+However, when you run inference make sure to use OpenMP flags to set the number of threads, e.g.:

 ```bash
 OMP_NUM_THREADS=4 ./run out/model.bin